MVANILREDDY/AWS-RDS/README.md

 Script | Usage
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column Content in the second column | Content in the third column
+s3_download.sql | to download file from s3 bucket to given directory in RDS s3_upload.sql | to upload file from given directory in RDS  to s3 bucket Content in the second column | Content in the third column